InvestmentinNewTaipeiCity

 In order to promote policies that attract foreign capital and business to New Taipei City, integrate the service network of the Investment One-Stop Window.
 To welcome foreign entrepreneurs to establish their business and reside in New Taipei City under the theme of innovation and entrepreneurship.
 And to position New Taipei City as the top destination for the international community.

-1. A one stop service window for foreign entrepreneurs that provides entrepreneur-related services (Registration Procedures for Setting up a Company/Business Firm, tax information inquiries, business capital acquisition, and more).
+A one stop service window for foreign entrepreneurs that provides entrepreneur-related services (Assistance in obtaining relevant information based on specific needs.).

 Information for Young Entrepreneurs